Lab Members

 Mellissa Grana

-Mellissa is a well-rounded scientist with an extensive background in basic science research and a newly founded love for public health and clinical research.
+Mellissa is a well-rounded scientist with an extensive background in basic science, public health, and clinical research.
 She graduated from The University of Illinois Champaign-Urbana in 2016 with a B.A. in Molecular and Cellular Biology with a focus on medicine.
-Since graduating, she has been in several labs within the Chicagoland area but has recently settled down with the Lindau Lab in Spring of 2020.
-Her current aspirations are focused on getting her PhD in psychology from The University of Chicago and to eventually become a licensed psychologist and therapist.
-When she’s not in the lab, Mellissa enjoys an active lifestyle by weight training and by spending time outside travelling to naturally scenic places.
+Since graduating, she has been in several labs within the Chicagoland area but settled down with the Lindau Lab in Spring of 2020.
+During her time in the lab, she has contributed to nearly all areas of our research from recruitment and data collection to literature review and trial design.
+Outside of her work, Mellissa enjoys an active lifestyle by weight training and by spending time outside travelling to naturally scenic places.

 Su Lee